gsoules/MkDocs/digital-archive/docs/administrator/zoomable-images.md

 !!! note ""
-    In the instructions above, be very careful to click on the `/` at the top of the right panel as pointed to by the red arrow in the screen shot above.
+    In the instructions above, be very careful to click on the `/` at the top of the right panel as pointed to by the red arrow in the screenshot above.
     If instead you click on an existing folder, the folder you are uploading will go into that existing folder.

 **cPanel method**